Requirements to Apply

 All applicants, regardless of intended endorsement, must meet the following application requirements.
 We strongly encourage all prospective applicants to contact an Admissions or Educational Studies advisor prior to applying.

 - Based on your recent experiences in a public middle or high school, what have you learned about students as learners?

 - Share what strengths and perspectives you would bring to UW Bothell's teacher certification program based on your lived experiences.

 - How does your decision to become a teacher align with our program's emphasis on equity and social justice in curriculum and instruction?

 - Transcripts for all degree-granting institutions and institutions where you completed content area coursework (if completed as a non-matriculated student)

-- Documentation of your 20 hours of experience in a 6-12 grade classroom (submitted through the online application - supervising teacher will receive an email with an online form to verify hours)
+- Documentation of 20 hours of classroom experience in a 6-12 grade classroom (submitted through the online application - supervising teacher will receive an email with an online form to verify hours)

 - Documentation of Endorsement Area Coursework

 - An admissions or School of Educational Studies advisor will work with you to complete an Endorsement Area Transcript Review form for your intended endorsement